Arthur Branch: Character background

-He strongly supports the Iraq War.
+He strongly supported the Iraq War.
 He does not oppose same-sex marriage, nor does he particularly approve of it; he believes that it is none of his business nor that of the U.S. federal government.
 While his legal philosophy is decidedly conservative, he is not blindly partisan; he ascribes cynical, political motives to drug prohibition, refers to the U.S. National Guard as "the Dan Quayle Brigade", and is not averse to seeking alternatives to the death penalty when he thinks it appropriate.

 Although he is personally pro-life, he describes himself as even more "pro-law", and orders Olivia Benson (Mariska Hargitay) and Casey Novak (Diane Neal) to arrest a doctor who deliberately misled a young pregnant woman to ensure her pregnancy would develop past the legal time limit for the procedure, thus prompting her to desperately ask her boyfriend to assault her to induce a still birth.

 In the episode "Ain't No Love", he fires Southerlyn because he feels she is inappropriately sympathetic towards a defendant she is prosecuting.
 Despite her parting fears, Branch says he is not firing her because she is a lesbian.

-In May 2007, Fred Thompson left the cast of Law & Order to run for the Republican Party's nomination for the 2008 United States presidential election.
-On the show, no reason is given for Branch's departure, and McCoy is chosen to serve out the remainder of his term.
+In May 2007, less than two weeks days after the final episode of Law & Order season 17 aired, Fred Thompson left the cast to run for the Republican Party's nomination for the 2008 United States presidential election.
+No reason is given for Branch's departure; the new season of Law & Order did not start until January 2008, so it was on a November 2007 episode of and Law & Order: Special Victims Unit that McCoy is revealed to have been chosen to serve out the remainder of Branch's term.
 In Branch's final scene, he suggests that McCoy might run for District Attorney in the future; McCoy says "I'm no politician, Arthur" and Branch replies, "Yeah... everybody says that."
 This contradicts a prior statement he made to McCoy, several episodes earlier, telling the latter in admonishment: "You're a helluva prosecutor, Jack.
 But, you'll never be a District Attorney."